balcortex/100_days_code_web_development/README.md

 Today I learned the difference between auto-fit and auto-fill.
 When using minmax(), the former will always stretch the items to fit the entire container.

+## Day 165 - 2024/03/30

+### JavaScript: The Prototype - Pt 1

+Today I learned about the prototype, which is like a parent object.
+All objects that inherit from the prototype have access to all its methods and properties